Robert F. Dorr

-Early life
+Early life and education

-Dorr was born in Washington, DC on September 11, 1939, to government workers Blanche Boisvert and Lawrence Gerald Dorr of 2800 - 33rd Street, Washington, DC.
-In 1947, Dorr moved with his family to the nearby Maryland suburbs where he would graduate from high school.
-A humorous 2017 article featured on Gizmodo uncovered that at 14 years old, Dorr wrote letters to Boeing and other companies requesting photos of certain planes.
-As the planes were classified at the time, the FBI opened multiple espionage investigations but ultimately concluded he was a "loyal American boy."
+Dorr was born in Washington, D.C., on September 11, 1939, to government workers Blanche Boisvert and Lawrence Gerald Dorr of 2800 33rd Street, Washington, D.C.
+In 1947, Dorr moved with his family to the nearby Maryland suburbs, where he graduated from high school.
+A 2017 article on Gizmodo uncovered that, at 14 years old, Dorr wrote letters to Boeing and other companies requesting photos of certain planes.
+Since the planes were classified at the time, the FBI opened multiple espionage investigations but ultimately concluded he was a "loyal American boy."

 After high school, Dorr joined the U.S. Air Force in 1957, and served in Korea.
-Upon leaving the Air Force in 1960, Dorr moved to San Francisco to attend the University of California, Berkeley.
-His writing career in Men's adventure magazines began around this time.
-In 1964, Dorr became a Foreign Service Officer with the U.S. Department of State, where he was assigned as a US diplomat and political officer to U.S. Embassies and Consulates in Madagascar, South Korea, Japan, Liberia, Sweden, and the United Kingdom.
-Dorr was fluent in French, Japanese, Korean, Russian, Swedish, and German, and retired as a Senior Foreign Service officer in 1990.
-He devoted the rest of his life to writing.
+After leaving the Air Force in 1960, Dorr attended the University of California, Berkeley.